Month: June 2022

 Established 2007

-Pete Cardone founded Harbor Seafood in 1975.
-He started his career as a general food brokerage in Canal Street and eventually grew his company into an international seafood importer and exporter.
-Pete used his extensive experience as a chef to become a successful and respected food broker.
-He discovered a passion for seafood after working with the Wakefield line and moved Harbor Seafood away from brokerage, into importing and packaging seafood.
-Pete served as chairman of NFI from 1990 – 1991, and a long-time supporter and board member for SIRF.
+Peter Cardone founded Harbor Seafood in 1975.
+He started his career as a chef and used his culinary experience to expand Harbor Seafood from a general food brokerage into an international seafood importer and exporter.
+Mr. Cardone discovered a passion for the seafood industry after working with the Wakefield line.
+Pete served as chairman and president of the National Fisheries Institute and was a board member and longtime supporter of SIRF.

 Meet Wallace R. Stevens